CBN governor announces new compliance department, projects 4.17% GDP

-The Central Bank of Nigeria (CBN), Mr Olayemi Cardoso, on Thursday announced plans to establish a Compliance Department by February.
+The Governor of the Central Bank of Nigeria (CBN), Mr Olayemi Cardoso, on Thursday announced plans to establish a Compliance Department by February.

 By Grace Alegba

-The Central Bank of Nigeria (CBN), Mr Olayemi Cardoso, on Thursday announced plans to establish a Compliance Department by February.
+The Governor of the Central Bank of Nigeria (CBN), Mr Olayemi Cardoso, on Thursday announced plans to establish a Compliance Department by February.

 Cardoso made the announcement during the launch of 2025 Macroeconomic Outlook Report, titled “Stabilisation in Transition: Rethinking Reform Strategies for 2025 and Beyond” by the Nigerian Economic Summit Group (NESG).